ANovokmet/NgxQueueBar/README.md

 ## Note

-You should really only use MatSnackBar because [Material specification](https://material.io/components/snackbars#behavior) discourages stacking snackbars or displaying them consecutively.
+You should really only use MatSnackBar because [Material specification](https://material.io/components/snackbars#behavior) discourages stacking snackbars or displaying them consecutively side by side.